Develop the mind of a CHAMPION! Dr. G's most popular CDs will help you perform your BEST when it counts the MOST!

 Develop a “safe place” to go to pre-performance – Some athletes calm themselves down pre-performance by mentally “leaving” where they’re at and “going” to a safe, relaxing place in their mind.
 This mental place could be a favorite beach, lying on a dock by a lake, hiking in the woods, or simply hanging out alone in your room.
 By mentally leaving the stressful environment, you can calm yourself down.
 The key to this strategy is practice.
 Right before bed, practice “leaving” and going to this mental place.
 See, hear and feel yourself there and “hang out” for a few minutes before sleep.
 By regularly going to this safe place, you will find it available to you when the heat of competition is turned way up high.

 The second master skill of mental toughness is concentration.
 Like relaxation, by regularly practicing this skill of focusing you will fine tune your ability to concentrate on the right things at the right time.
 If you do not have the ability to control your concentration, then you will notice that your performances are consistently inconsistent.
 By mastering concentration, you will also increase your self-confidence and improve your ability to stay calm under pressure.
-In my experience as a sports psychologist, the vast majority of performance problems like slumps, blocks, choking, out of control emotions and performance inhibiting fears are almost always fueled by faulty concentration.
+In my experience as a Sports Performance Consultant, the vast majority of performance problems like slumps, blocks, choking, out of control emotions and performance inhibiting fears are almost always fueled by faulty concentration.
 That is, focus on the wrong things both before and during your competitions and you can be guaranteed a sub-par performance.

 What is concentration?
 Concentration isn’t good or bad.
 It’s just where you place your focus of concentration.
 Think about it as a flashlight shining in a dark room.
 The athlete who chokes under pressure and the athlete who rises to the top with a clutch performance both do an equally good job of “shining their flashlight” or focusing.
 The only important difference is WHAT THEY CONCENTRATE ON!
 In your worst performances you are doing a great job “shining your flashlight” on all of the wrong things.
 In your best outings, you are focusing that flashlight in on all of the right things.
 Simply put, you’re always concentrating both before and during your performances.
 The important question here is, “on what?”